hiba-ahmad/master_thesis/README.md

-# Working with dplyr
+# Joint Master Thesis - Born into Darkness?
+Estimating Social Inequity in Electricity Consumption in India based on
+Caste and Religion

 ## Summary

-This repository provides materials for a session that is part of the [I2DS Tools for Data Science workshop](https://github.com/intro-to-data-science-22-workshop) run at the [Hertie School, Berlin](https://www.hertie-school.org/en/) in November 2022.
-The student-run workshop is part of the course [Introduction to Data Science](https://github.com/intro-to-data-science-22) taught by Simon Munzert at the Hertie School, Berlin, in Fall 2022.
+This repository provides materials for our master thesis written as a part of the Master in Public Policy at Hertie School.
+Please note that neither the institution nor the examiners are responsible for the theories and methods used, or results and conclusions drawn in this work.

 ### Session contents